Freya-LR/CS6601-A0/README.md

 Assignment 0
 ---------------------------------------------------------

 Your first assignment in this course is to setup your Python environment following the above instructions and then follow the tutorial in the provided Jupyter Notebook.
-Upon completion of the tutorial, you will have generated a `submission.py` file which you will then upload to [Gradescope](https://www.gradescope.com).
+Upon completion of the tutorial, you will upload some Python files to [Gradescope](https://www.gradescope.com).
 This submission is worth **1 point of your final grade**.
 More details and instructions can be found in the provided Jupyter notebook.
 Good luck!